 Lane Change Accident

 Semi-trucks are massive vehicles with large blind spots.
 A trucker changing lanes into a vehicle that is in one of their blind spots is unfortunately common.
 This can cause a sideswipe accident, a vehicle override or underride accident, or it may push the smaller vehicle off the road and into a barrier or ditch.
-If you were injured in a lane change accident, call Randall & Stump, PLLC for skilled representation.
+If you were injured in a lane change accident, call Randall & Stump, Criminal Defense Attorneys for skilled representation.

 Wide Turn Accident